Collecting the right fleet data…

-From vehicle expenses to financial details about external services, parts and suppliers, there’s a range of information you’ll probably work with in your role managing the fleet.
+From vehicle expenses to financial details about external services, parts and suppliers, there’s a huge range of fleet information you could be collecting but what do you actually need?

 Advances in technology mean it’s likely that there is more data available about your fleet and assets than ever before.